deephacks/confit/readme.md

 ### Configuration queries, caching and lazy fetching

-Configuration may not be accessed quickly enough by the application when having several thousands instances exist in storage.
-Conf-it have several mechanisms to reduce lookup latency.
+Configuration may not be accessed quickly enough by the application when several thousands instances exist in storage but several mechanisms exist to reduce lookup latency.
 Caching is used to avoid costly disk operations and in memory queries/indexes can be used to reduce number of instances that are scanned at lookup.

 Caching and queries are enabled using the following dependency.